grid151/gridbase-samples/integration/manual-order-entry/README.md

 ## Add Document
-New documents can be attached to the order by submitting an HTTP POST request to /v1/documents/create/{orderId}.
+New documents can be attached to a placed order by submitting an HTTP POST request to /v1/documents/create/{orderId}.
 ### Required fields

 | Field Name | Field Description | Data Type |